syncthing/docs/users/config.rst

     Ping interval in seconds.
 Don't change it unless you feel it's necessary.

 minHomeDiskFree
-    The minimum required free space that should be available on the the partition holding the configuration and index.
+    The minimum required free space that should be available on the partition holding the configuration and index.
 Accepted units are ``%``, ``kB``, ``MB``, ``GB`` and ``TB``.